 Save Costs

 One of the benefits of employees working from home is the reduction in costs.
 Not needing to provide an office for your workforce not only saves you rent but everything that comes with it: utilities (water, electricity, Wi-Fi), maintenance, provision of a canteen/restaurant, equipment, and furniture.
-Depending on your business, you might provide a laptop, work phone (either a landline phone service or VoiP), or a stipend for a co-working space.
+Depending on your business, you might provide a laptop, work phone or second phone number (either a landline phone service or VoiP), or a stipend for a co-working space.
 However, many companies follow a BYOD (bring your own device) policy.

 Expand Talent Pools